-The main difference is that Instead of ‘swimming’ in a chlorinated pool with dolphins in captivity, the five-hour interaction with Dolphin Swim Australia sees you entering their world, offshore, in the crystal-clear waters of the Port Stephens Great Lakes Marine Park.
+The main difference is that Instead of ‘swimming’ in a chlorinated pool with dolphins in captivity, the Dolphin Swim Australia Port Stephens Dolphin Swim sees you entering the dolphins’ world, offshore, in the crystal-clear waters of the Port Stephens Great Lakes Marine Park.

 Here, hundreds of curious short-beaked common and oceanic bottlenose dolphins swim past you, under you and over you within touching distance.